 What I loved when reading this series was the art.
 It was drawn with the intention of being realistic in an attempt to make the events more believable and disturbing, and it worked a treat.
 I couldn't spot any flaws in the art, either.
 The mangaka is meant to be pretty famous and, if this effort is anything to go by, I can see why.

-Anyway.
-To sum it up, Bradherley's Coach is an excellent series to read...if you can handle a story that's realistic to the point of being disturbing.
+To sum it up, Bradherley's Coach is an excellent series to read... if you can handle something realistic to the point of being disturbing.
+Rape is only shown in graphic detail at the beginning and it does veer away from being pornographic, though.
 It's short enough to read in one go, it only lasting for eight chapters, and the fact that each chapter tells the story of a different girl (or two) keeps it fresh.
-I had no problems reading it from start to finish.
-I highly recommend it to lovers of short stories who are either twisted or have strong stomachs.read more
+I highly recommend it to lovers of short 'n grim stories.

 If you are looking for a story that is going to leave you with a bad taste than Bradherley's Coach is for you.
 It's one of the most appalling, pathetic stories I have ever read.
 I feel disgusted, just can't get it off my head.